voipbin/monorepo/docsdev/source/intro_applications.rst

 Flow
 ----
-The flow is a set of instructions you can use to tell VoIPBIN what to do when you receive an incoming call.
+The Flow feature in VoIPBIN allows users to define a set of instructions that guide the system on how to handle incoming calls.
+With Flow, users can customize call handling, creating personalized and efficient call experiences for their customers.

 See detail at :ref:`here <flow-overview>`.